In virtual summit, Biden defends minority participation in politics and press freedom | World

 The President of the United States, Joe Biden, defended this Thursday (9) the presence of more women and LGBTQIA+ people in politics.
 See the VIDEO above.

-Over the next two days, the virtual meeting brings together leaders and representatives of more than 100 governments – including the Brazilian one.
+The virtual meeting brings together, over the next two days, leaders and representatives of more than 100 governments, including the Brazilian one.

+At the summit’s opening, Biden announced what he called an initiative for democratic renewal and said the US planned to provide $424.4 million in a fund to that end.

 Biden: ‘The free press is under attack in the world’